-In 2014 New Zealand was unusual among developed countries in not having a capital gains tax (where vendors pay tax on the sale price of a property).
+In 2020 New Zealand was unusual among developed countries in not having a capital gains tax (where vendors pay tax on the sale price of a property).
 Some housing experts have argued that the lack of such a tax encourages an overemphasis on property investment at the expense of other economic areas, and contributes to increased housing costs.
-Before the 2011 general election the Labour Party announced that if it were elected to government it would introduce a capital gains tax.
+Before the 2011 and 2014 general elections the Labour Party announced that if it became the government it would introduce a capital gains tax.
 This 2011 television news report examines the issue.

 Te whakamahi i tēnei tūemi